Support for the Leader

 A free, interactive online course is available at learn.collaborativeclassroom.org.
 See how experienced leaders use the AfterSchool KidzLit program with their kids while getting an in-depth introduction to the program.
 This course has been tested by leaders all over the United States and was developed with the unique needs of out-of-school leaders in mind.
 It provides excellent training for new leaders and are a great refresher for those who are already AfterSchool KidzLit.

 If you’re looking for training at your site or a location convenient to you, our in-person workshops are a great alternative to online training.
-Led by experienced trainers, these workshops provide leaders with:
+Led by experienced trainers, these workshops provide leaders with the following:

 - An overview of the program